-Despite forewarnings, the proprietors of Himalayan Escapes tour company entice explorers to embark on a rugged train journey to the mystical Everest.
-First stop is Norbu and Bob’s booking office to obtain permits, and then it’s off to Tashi’s General Store and Bar for needed supplies for the journey.
+Despite forewarnings and local legends, the proprietors of Himalayan Escapes tour company are offering excursions through the Himalayas.
+You’ll pass through Proprietors Norbu and Bob’s booking office to travel documents and permits, and then it’s off to Tashi’s General Store and Bar for needed supplies for the journey.

-After passing through the entrance, explorers pass through an old tea warehouse that houses an elaborate museum run by Professor Pumba Dorjay, a conservation biologist who believes the yeti’s existence is grounded in fact.
-The richly designed yeti museum showcases artifacts reflecting Nepalese culture, plus a history of the Himalayas and tales of the yeti.
-Photos show Sherpas and others who have conquered the summit.
+You’ll then weave through an old tea warehouse that houses a Yeti museum run by Professor Pumba Dorjay, a conservation biologist who believes in the yeti’s existence.
+Here you’ll see artifacts reflecting Nepalese culture, a history of the Himalayas, photos of those who have hiked to the summit and tales of the yeti.

-Expedition Everest: Now equipped to conquer the mountain, trekkers board the Anandapur Rail Service.
-This aging 34-passenger industrial railway, which was once used to transport tea, is now destined for the foot of Mount Everest.
+Attraction: You’ll board the Anandapur Rail Service, which was once used to transport tea, is now destined for the foot of Mount Everest and the Forbidden Mountain.

-As the steam train rolls through thick bamboo forests and fern groves up the first hill through a fortress, ritualized music signals riders to dangers ahead.
-En route, a cluster of sacred yeti totems and a massive yeti mural crafted on the rockwork gives further warning to turn back.
+The train initially glides through bamboo forests and tea farms before beginning its climb to the top.
+En route, a cluster of sacred yeti totems and a massive yeti mural crafted on the rockwork give warning to turn back.

-But suddenly the train screeches to a halt near a gnarled mass of twisted metal.
-In a fit of rage, the yeti has torn apart the track.
-The thrills intensify as the runaway train moves both forward and backward through darkened mountain caverns and icy canyons and guests head for an inevitable face-to-muzzle showdown with the towering yeti — known to some as the abominable snowman.
+As you reach the mountain’s peak. the train screeches to a halt near a gnarled mass of twisted metal.
+In a fit of rage, the yeti has torn apart the track!
+The thrills intensify as the runaway train shoots backward through darkened mountain caverns and icy canyons.

-Important Note about the Yeti: When the attraction opened, the Yeti was an awesome audio-anamatronic figure, it moved and was quite amazing.
+Important Note about the Yeti: When the attraction opened, the Yeti was an awesome audio-animatronic figure, moving and grabbing at the train.
 Unfortunately, there were problems with the Yeti figure and it no longer moves.
-So while this was originally one of the cool “Disney” highlights of the attraction, sadly it is no more.
+It’s still towering and intimidating though!

 Safety Information: This is a high speed (maximum 50 mph) roller coaster with sharp and sudden turns, drops and forward and backward movement.
 You should be in good health, free from high blood pressure, head, back or neck problems, motion sickness or other conditions that could be aggravated by this ride.
 Expectant mothers should not ride.
 Those traveling in a wheelchair must transfer out to the ride vehicle.